 A team of specialists will plan your surgery.
 This will include a surgeon who specialises in your type of cancer.

-You’ll be monitored very closely after your operation.
-You will be tired so it’s important to rest and look after yourself.
+You will be monitored after your operation.
+It is important to rest and look after yourself.

 Read our booklet about kidney cancer.
 It covers causes and symptoms, diagnosis, staging and grading, treatments and clinical trials.